Thomas Catron

 The Dolan outfit became involved in a bloody range war against John Chisum and The Regulators, over land, stores, banks, beef contracts and money.
 Dolan lost the last straw when Billy the Kid and The Regulators scattered the last of Dolan’s herd causing a contract with the army to go bad.
 Thomas Catron sent off plenty of letters to Governor Axtell complaining of the lack of law enforcement in Lincoln County and demanded steps be taken to end The Regulators.
 Catron also successfully had Regulator pal, Sheriff John Copeland removed, replacing him with a friend of Dolan’s.
 That little war ended when The Military was again used by The Ring to overwhelm the Regulators at their last stand in Lincoln when their boss and lawyer Alex Mcsween was killed.

 Due to being a bad businessman, Dolan was forced to give up his store and stock to Thomas Catron, on January 19, 1878.
-Dolan and Riley owed about 20,000 to Catron from a loan.
+Dolan and John Riley owed about 20,000 to Catron from a loan.
 Mr. Walsh (Waltz) , a brother in law to Catron, was sent to Lincoln to handle the business.

 In 1884 Catron was elected as New Mexico territorial Council and again in 1888 and from March 1895 to 1897 and again in 1899 and 1905.